hofmeister/java-cheat-sheet/README.md

 //Define the class and give it a name.
 Name can be anything - in this case "AnyNameYouWant" public class AnyNameYouWant {

-  //This static method is "special" and any class that contains this exact method is considered a "program" that
+  //This static method is "special" and any class that contains this exact method is considered
-  //can be executed.
-  public static void main(String[] args) {
+  //a "program" that can be executed. public static void main(String[] args) {
       //Initialise class - creating what is called "an instance of the class".
-This first calls the contstructor of
+This first calls
-      //MyClass which then returns the instance (the "new" operator is what causes this) MyClass myInstance = new MyClass();
+      //the contstructor of MyClass which then returns the instance (the "new" operator is what
+      //causes this)
+      MyClass myInstance = new MyClass();

       //Call method on the instance - giving it the argument "test"